JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-03-31-kotlin-dependency-injection-with-the-reader-monad.md

 Please, feel free to [follow me on Twitter](https://www.twitter.com/JorgeCastilloPr) to discuss anything related (or not even related!) to this article.
 I usually post and retweet about `Kotlin` and any other Android development and functional related posts.

+If you reached this point you might consider supporting me, 👉[here](https://paypal.me/jorgecastilloprz) you have a link where you could do it.
+Really appreciated! 🤗 Getting support or not, I will for sure keep writing and providing content for free ✅

 In further posts I we will review how to raise the level of abstraction over the `Reader` monad using something we call the "`Kleisli`" so it can work over different data types.
 We will also start reaching the real marvel API to fetch some amazing **real super heroes like Goku**.
 (Yes, he's the only real super hero).

 Stay tunned!